The person at the center of this case

 Jack Allen Shultz was last seen at his home in DeSoto, Kansas on or about November 24, 1994.

-Shultz was reported missing on January 4, 1995, over one month after his disappearance.
+Shultz was reported missing on January 4, 1995, more than one month after his disappearance.